ugns/undergrid-hugo-site/content/post/matter-of-time/index.md

 ntpq -crv -pn
 {{< /highlight >}}

-If everything is working properly you are expecting to see `refid=GPS` and `stratum=1` in the `ntpq` output.
-As well you are looking to see an `o` to the left of the `127.127.20.0` peer entry with the `delay`, `offset` and `jitter` column values as close to `0.000` as possible.
+If everything is working correctly, you expect to see `refid=GPS` and `stratum=1` in the `ntpq` output.
+You are also looking to see an `o` to the left of the `127.127.20.0` peer entry with the `delay`, `offset`, and `jitter` column values as close to `0.000` as possible.
 This will indicate that your time is stable.
 A `reach` column value of `377` indicates that there have been no polling attempt failures.

 ## That's a wrap

-At this point you will have successfully setup your stratum-1 NTP time server and can begin to point all your servers and workstations to it in order to receive time updates.
+At this point, you will have successfully set up your stratum-1 NTP time server and can begin to point all your servers and workstations to it to receive time updates.
 This is where I would give one last `reboot test` and bounce the server to ensure that everything comes back up as expected.
 I always say it is not done unless it has been rebooted.
-So give it one more reboot and double check that everything comes up right.
+So give it one more reboot and double-check that everything comes up correctly.

-All in all, I think that total cost for this NTP server project build was around $150-160, which includes the extras that can be used with future projects.
-While the case and everything makes mention of a Raspberry Pi 3, I did reuse my existing Raspberry Pi 2 which does not include wifi and bluetooth.
-My existing Raspberry Pi 3 board is already in use with another build project which is why I did not use it and I did not think it worth buying a new one when this worked fine.
+All in all, I think that the total cost for this NTP server project build was around $150-160, which includes the extras that can be used with future projects.
+While the case and everything makes mention of a Raspberry Pi 3, I did reuse my existing Raspberry Pi 2, which does not include wifi and Bluetooth.
+My existing Raspberry Pi 3 board is already in use with another build project which is why I did not use it, and I did not think it worth buying a new one when this worked fine.
-The original Ultimate GPS HAT I bought did have a reported issue with the Raspberry Pi 3 but that appears to have been resolved and a new revision of the board released.
+The original Ultimate GPS HAT I bought did have a reported issue with the Raspberry Pi 3, but that appears to have been resolved and a new revision of the board released.

-Overall I am quite happy with how this project turned out and the results have been extremely more stable than my original build.
-I expect this device to see a long lifetime of use as I do like to keep my timestamps accurate.
+Overall I am pretty happy with how this project turned out, and the results have been highly more stable than my original build.
+I expect this device to see a long lifetime of use as I keep my timestamps accurate.

 [1]: https://www.adafruit.com/ "Adafruit Industries"
 [2]: https://www.raspberrypi.org/software/ "Raspberry Pi Software"